farzadrastegar/taxogen/readme.md

 # How to Run

 This code works with Python 2.7.
+Make sure `python2 -V` gives you 2.7.x.

-First, install python packages using this command.
+Install python packages using the command below.

-`pip install -r requirements.txt`
+`pip2 install -r requirements.txt`

 In order to run, use one the following commands: